OSEQorg/Qwifi/BUILD.md

 # Instructions for building an image

+## Requirements

+- Linux PC
+- Ethernet switch between Pi and PC
+- Phone or laptop to test end result

-# Download and flash image
+## Download and flash image

 - Download a Raspbian image and flash it to a USB stick
 - Mount the boot partition, and create an empty file named `ssh` on it.

-## Disable resize-on-first-boot
+### Disable resize-on-first-boot

 Raspbian resizes the root partition to fit the entire medium on the first boot.
 We don't want that now, because the image needs to be as small as